haennah/OFA_lithics/README.md

   - The file contains sample ID, angle of the edge, raw material, stroke number, step (the position of the sample holder in [mm] along the unilinear stroke; derived from the absolute position), force [N],    friction [N], depth (of the sample) [mm], position (of the sample holder; absolute position) [mm] and velocity [mm/s].

 - descriptivestats_smarttester_stepmm
+  - A TXT file containing the output of the descriptive statistics of data_smarttester_stepmm.xlsx.

+The remaining data which includes OFA- and ZenConnect projects is available on zenedo:

+*** End of README ***